Education Tax Credit

 Related Links to Taxpayer Resources

 - What is the tax reporting year?

 - The tax year is defined as January 1st through December 31st.

 - Why are the charges listed in a different year than the payment I made?

 - Charges are posted at the time of registration.
 Charges may be posted in one tax year and payments made in the following tax year.

 - What is required to be reported in Box 1?

 - IRS requires schools to report the following: The amount of payments received for qualified tuition and related expenses (QTRE) during the year from all sources.
 The amount reported is the total amount of payments received less any reimbursements or refunds made during the calendar year that relate to the payments received for qualified tuition and related expenses during the same calendar year, but cannot exceed QTRE posted during the calendar year.
 The amount reported in Box 1 is not reduced by scholarships and grants reported in Box 5.

 - What do I do if Box 4 or 6 are filled in?

-- Box 4 or 6 are completed if a 1098T was sent for a previous tax year and a reduction in charges or scholarships/grants was recorded in the current tax year.
-You may need to amend a previous year tax return if you claimed eligible tuition charges for the student.
+- For tax year 2018 Box 4 will be left blank as required by IRS since John Wood Community College changed reporting method in 2018.
+Box 6 is completed if a 1098T was sent for a previous tax year and a reduction in scholarships/grants was recorded in the current tax year.
+You may need to amend a previous year tax return if you claimed a tax credit for the previous year.